magao-x/handbook/operating/index.rst

 that complexity, we have the guides and tools detailed herein.

-Good starting points include the :doc:`startup <startup>` guide and the :doc:`troubleshooting <troubleshooting>` guide.
+Good starting points include the :doc:`startup <startup>` guide and the :doc:`troubleshooting <../troubleshooting>` guide.
 Useful tools include :doc:`software/utils/xctrl`, :doc:`software/utils/cursesINDI`, and :doc:`software/utils/logdump`.